vitest-dev/vitest/docs/guide/mocking-requests.md

 ## More

 There is much more to MSW.
-You can go access cookies, query parameters, define mock error responses and much more!
-We highly recommend to read [their documentation](https://mswjs.io/docs/recipes) to dive in further, as it is a very extensive and powerfull tool.
-MSW is as close as you are going to get to "mock" **real** networks requests in your test environment.
+You can access cookies and query parameters, define mock error responses, and much more!
+To see all you can do with MSW, read [their documentation](https://mswjs.io/docs/recipes).